Barilium8/The-NDLR-Librarian/README.md

-# The NDLR Libraian
+# The NDLR Libraian project - powered by NDLR lovers!
- The USB-Serial interface of The NDLR enables users to save/load there data.
+## The USB-Serial interface of The NDLR enables users to save/load there data.

 Hi All,
 Conductive Labs created this repository in order to capture the imagination of all those NDLR/Code-monkeys out there!